-- PJM shall post on the eMKT System, the PJM load forecast, total bid demand, and Day-ahead Scheduling Reserve (Operating Reserve) objective for each hour of the next Operating Day by 1600 at the completion of the day-ahead scheduling process. - PJM shall post forecasts of total hourly demand for the next four days and peak demand for the subsequent three days.

-- PJM shall post hourly LMP, Congestion Price, and Loss Price values for the next operating day at the completion of the day-ahead scheduling process at 1600. - PJM shall post the schedule of demand, supply, and bilateral transactions for private viewing by market participants. - PJM may perform supplemental resource commitments after the day-ahead schedule is posted in order to maintain reliable operation.
+- PJM shall post on the Markets Gateway System, the PJM load forecast, total bid demand, and Day-ahead Scheduling Reserve (Operating Reserve) objective for each hour of the next Operating Day by 1330 at the completion of the day-ahead scheduling process. - PJM shall post forecasts of total hourly demand for the next four days and peak demand for the subsequent three days. - PJM shall post hourly LMP, Congestion Price, and Loss Price values for the next operating day at the completion of the day-ahead scheduling process by 1330. - PJM shall post the schedule of demand, supply, and bilateral transactions for private viewing by market participants. - PJM may perform supplemental resource commitments after the day-ahead schedule is posted in order to maintain reliable operation.
 Such supplemental commitments are based on minimizing startup and no-load costs. - During the various resource commitment analyses, PJM may limit its dependence on Combustion Turbines to provide reserves in order to maintain reliable operational standards.
-Such limits shall be based on past performance of these units. - For each Operating Day in which a Hot Weather Alert, Cold Weather Alert or escalating emergency procedure (as defined in Manual M 13) is in effect, PJM Market Operators will commit in the Day-ahead Market any generation resources that were scheduled by PJM dispatch in advance of the Day-ahead Market and are still required for the operating day and therefore not cancelled.
-The scheduled hours for the pre-committed generation resource in the Day-ahead Market will at least include the hours where PJM dispatch has scheduled the resource as well as any additional hours where the resource was deemed to be economic as a result of the Day-ahead Energy market solution. - PJM's market power mitigation procedure continues under the energy market procedure.
-If transmission limits are identified during the day-ahead scheduling process or during real-time operations, the appropriate generators (those for which the owner fails the Three-Pivotal Supplier Test as detailed in Section 6.4.1 paragraphs (e) and (f) of the PJM Operating Agreement) are offer-capped. - Units are offer-capped at lesser of their cost-based or price-based schedules, including start-up and no-load components.
-Specific details regarding determination of cost-based offers may be found in PJM Manual M-15 (Cost Development Guidelines) and Section 6.4.2 of the PJM Operating Agreement. - For the Day-ahead Market, the offer caps will apply for the length of time the unit is scheduled. - Non-CT units offer-capped in the Day-ahead Market will be offer-capped in the realtime market. - Units offer-capped in the real-time market shall remain offer-capped until the unit's minimum run time is exhausted.
-Once the minimum run time for a particular unit expires in the real-time market, if that unit is no longer needed to control any of the constraints for which it was originally started but the unit is kept on-line, the decision as to whether the unit remains offer-capped will be made as follows:
+Such limits shall be based on past performance of these units. - PJM Market Operators will commit in the Day-ahead Market any generation resources that were scheduled by PJM dispatch in advance of the Day-ahead Market and are still required for the operating day and therefore not cancelled.
+The scheduled hours for the pre-committed generation resource in the Day-ahead Market will at least include the hours where PJM dispatch has scheduled the resource as well as any additional hours where the resource was deemed to be economic as a result of the Day-ahead Energy market solution. - Price-sensitive demand can set LMP in the Day-ahead Market. - Participants can submit PRD Curves per business rules in Section 12 of this Manual.